mesg-foundation/docs/guide/quick-start-guide.md

 # Quick Start Guide

-This guide will show you step-by-step how to create an application that sends a Discord invitation email when a webhook is called.
+This step-by-step guide will show you how to create an application that sends a Discord invitation email when a webhook is called.

 [[toc]]

 ## 1. Installation

-Run the following command in a console to install MESG Core:
+Run the following command in a console to install the MESG Engine:

 ```bash
 bash <(curl -fsSL https://mesg.com/install)